 TL;DR: 140 characters makes TL;DR redundant.

 If you’re already a fan of Twitter then do you think this list sums up the best reasons others should try the site for themselves?
 Is there another, perhaps better, reason why?
+We didn’t even talk about how Twitter is a great life hack resource.
 If you’re not on Twitter yet has this article made you consider signing up to see if it’s for you?
 If not, why not?
 What is the one thing holding you back?

 Anyone who signs up to Twitter as a direct result of this article is guaranteed at least one follower… me.
 If you join Twitter just tweet me at @DavePee telling me as much and I’ll follow you… though I reserve the right to unfollow or block you at a later date for any reason whatsoever.